chelout/laravel-relationship-events/README.md

         - MorphOne::update (HasOneOrMany::update)
             - fires morphOneUpdating, morphOneUpdated
             - events have $parent and $related models
-            > Note: has additional query to get related model

 - morphTo:
     - methods:
         - MorphTo::associate
             - fires belongToAssociating, belongToAssociated
-            - events have $parent and $related models.
-Note: related model is dirty, should be saved after associating
+            - events have $relation name, $related and $parent models.
+            > Note: related model is dirty, should be saved after associating
         - MorphTo::dissociate
             - fires belongToAssociating, belongToAssociated
+            - events have $relation name, $related and $parent models.
+            > Note: has additional query to get parent model
-            - events have $parent and $related models.
-Note: related model is dirty, should be saved after associating
+            > Note: related model is dirty, should be saved after dissociating
         - MorphTo::update
             - fires belongToUpdating, belongToUpdated
-            - events have $parent and $related models
+            - events have $relation name, $related and $parent models.
             > Note: has additional query to get related model